 Or a journal that you could write to him and have him write something back to you and the 2 of you could send it back and forth and "catch up".
 You could change the topics and write about your favorite memories as a child or of your dad.

 Another family idea would be making a photo album with family pictures in it, you don't have to fill it up, just get it started.
 Or an enlarged picture of dad and him.
 Hope that these ideas help!
 You can do like I do sometimes, I keep a tablet with ideas that I like to use later!

 How about a subscription to a mag he might like, or a mix for a healthy multi-bean soup mix he can easily cook for himself.

 What about something from an army/navy surplus store like gear, backpack supplies, flint for making fire, etc. If he is a healthy eater, then maybe some baked goods from a health food store.
-What about survival supplies?
-Maybe he would like something practical like 100 hour candles, a water bottle with a filter, etc.

 1) A NICE FLASHLIGHT: My son likes camping tools & survival stuff like a topnotch LED flashlight that also recharges.
 I bought my mom an LED headlamp several years ago for Christmas at a hardware store (because she reads at night & doesn't want to wake her husband) but I didn't send it because I needed it because our power went out for 5 days so I kept it for myself...
 Anyway, I've used this wonderful little head lamp time & time again because I like to crochet in the car while my companion drives me back & forth to craft fairs.
 You can ALWAYS use a good flashlight & I especially like having my hands free with tiny LED headlamp & it fits easily into my small glove compartment in my car.